avluis/ApHSC/README.md

 	Implement different blink patters								[DONE]
 	Re-write HeatTimer												[TESTING]
-	Only run timer once per start (or autostart)					[TESTING] Only run timer if autostart is enabled							[IMPLEMENTING] Save heat level when (passenger) button is held					[RESEARCHING] Startup on saved heat level										[RESEARCHING]
+	Only run timer once per start (or autostart)					[TESTING] Only run timer if autostart is enabled							[TESTING] Save autostart Heat level when (passenger) button is held		[IMPLEMENTING] Startup on saved heat level										[IMPLEMENTING]
 	Only run timer if autostart heat level is set to HIGH			[RESEARCHING] Remove delay function(s) from Blink method						[RESEARCHING]